Solair World

 A Community Solar Farm Provides Power to Everyone

-Due to the high upfront cost of installing solar power, it has become hard for an entire community to adopt this renewable energy.
+Due to the high upfront cost of installing solar systems, it has become hard for an entire community to adopt this renewable energy.
 After all, various members have different purchasing powers.

 However, community solar farms have changed this narrative.
 They give access to solar power to every member of the community the farms serve.